 If you’re visiting on the weekend, then be sure to visit The Rocks Market, where unique Australian souvenirs and handicrafts are for sale.
 The Rocks Foodie Market also takes place on Fridays, with everything from artisan bread to cured meats and locally-made preserves showcased.

 If you want to enjoy a drink in historic surrounds, head to the Lord Nelson or the Fortune of War, as well as The Australian Heritage Hotel, which dates to 1824.
 It boasts around 100 different Australian craft beers to select from, together with local wines and gourmet pizzas.
-Or head upstairs to the rooftop of the Glenmore Hotel that was established in 1921 and features stunning views of the harbor.
+Or head upstairs to the Glenmore Hotel's rooftop that was established in 1921 and features stunning views of the harbor.

-Many of The Rocks’ historic buildings are believed to be haunted, including the Hero of Waterloo pub where the ghost of Anne Kirkman (who was murdered by her publican husband) is said to roam.
+Many of The Rocks’ historic buildings are believed to be haunted, including the Hero of Waterloo pub where Anne Kirkman's ghost (who was murdered by her publican husband) is said to roam.
 Join a dedicated ghost tour around the neighborhood to learn more about these tales, many of which are intertwined with Sydney’s early history.

-Art lovers will find no shortage of inspiration in The Rocks with plenty of galleries to explore, including one dedicated to the celebrated Australian artist, Ken Done.
-The neighborhood also backs onto the Museum of Contemporary Art that showcases an impressive collection of Australian works, including those by Aboriginal and Torres Strait Islanders.
+Art lovers will find no shortage of inspiration in The Rocks, with plenty of galleries to explore, including one dedicated to the celebrated Australian artist Ken Done.
+The neighborhood also backs onto the Museum of Contemporary Art that showcases an impressive collection of Australian works, including Aboriginal and Torres Strait Islanders.